nrobinson2000/blackbox/README.md

 # Project Log

 ## 2017-05-20
-I started `blackbox` on 2017-05-18.
+I started the `blackbox` on 2017-05-18.
 I wanted to create a project using the Particle Photon, and I wanted to create a sophisticated 3D-printed enclosure.
 After scoring an antenna
 [like this one on Adafruit](https://www.adafruit.com/product/944) that included